 We’re committed to helping our neighbors.

 From those early days through today, Frankenmuth Insurance and our employees have continued to give back to the communities in which we live and work.
 So, it is only natural that the Frankenmuth Insurance Foundation was created to build upon that legacy and ensure its future.
-Whether we’re providing scholarships that ensure a brighter future for students, contributing to charities that provide crucial support to those in need, or helping our educational institutions prepare individuals for careers in our industry, our tradition of neighbor helping neighbor lives on.
+The Frankenmuth Insurance Foundation is a not-for-profit organization.
+Whether we’re providing scholarships that ensure a brighter future for students, contributing to charities that provide crucial support to those in need or helping our educational institutions prepare individuals for careers in our industry, our tradition of neighbor helping neighbor lives on.

 To continuously fulfill our goal of making a positive difference, the Frankenmuth Insurance Foundation offers support in the following areas: